enesonus/realtimestt-server/examples/voice-agent/README.md

 1. Start the server with desired options
 2. Access the web client using the provided URL
-3. Speak into your microphone to see real-time transcription and translation
+3. Speak into your microphone to see real-time transcription and the agent's response

 ## API Keys

 The server requires API keys for:
 - Ngrok (for tunneling)
-- Groq (for translation and TTS)
+- Groq (for chat responses and TTS)

 Edit the `config.py` file to update these keys or set them as environment variables.